Last updated: October 6, 2020

 - Switching Insulin: Currently, patients may not have access to their prescribed insulin and limited monitoring capabilities.
 Download recommendations to help health care providers switch between insulin products in disaster response situations.

 - Novo Nordisk FAQs, plus updated COVID-19 info and resources

 - Storing insulin safely

 - Click here for savings and support, or call 1-877-myGvoke (1-877-694-8653)

-- To further enhance access and affordability of Gvoke, a $0 copay offering is effective now through April 30, 2020 for commercially insured patients who may or may not have Gvoke PFS covered by their insurance plan.
+- To further enhance access and affordability of Gvoke, a $0 copay offering is effective for a limited time for commercially insured patients who may or may not have Gvoke PFS or Gvoke HypoPen covered by their insurance plan.
 For more info and to access a digital co-pay card, please click here.